To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

 03. Take the Car to a Mechanic

 This is the safest option and is heavily recommended.
-Home accidents happen even without the participation of a dangerous chemical like coolants.
+Home accidents happen even without the participation of dangerous chemicals like coolants.

 Allow the matter to be looked after by a professional with all the technical know-how and equipment.